 "Presiding officer" means the person designated to preside over a proceeding involving the department.
-A presiding officer of a contested case involving the department will be either the director or a qualified administrative law judge appointed, pursuant to Iowa Code chapter 17A, by the division of administrative hearings established pursuant to 1998 Iowa Acts, chapter 1202, section 3.
+A presiding officer of a contested case involving the department will be either the director or a qualified administrative law judge appointed, pursuant to Iowa Code chapter 17A, by the division of administrative hearings established pursuant to Iowa Code section 10A.801.
 In cases in which the department is not a party, at the director's discretion, the presiding officer may be the director or the director's designee.
-A presiding officer of an administrative appeal is the director of the department.
+The presiding officer of an administrative appeal is the director of the department.